HTT323/IAM/README.md

 Identity and Access Management layer for Identity Server v3

 Design decisions:
+- Entity Framework with ASP.NET Identity
-- Used CustomViewService to server ID Server pages
+- Used CustomViewService to serve ID Server pages
 - Replaced Bundles with Bower/Grunt